Who we are

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.
-Please contact me at email@example.com for any requests.
+Please contact me at for any requests at firstname.lastname@example.org.

 Where we send your data